mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2508.18911v1">Enhancing Model Privacy in Federated Learning with Random Masking and
+  <h3><a href="http://arxiv.org/abs/2508.18911v2">Enhancing Model Privacy in Federated Learning with Random Masking and
   Quantization</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Machine Learning-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Artificial Intelligence-662E9B">
   <p><b>Published on:</b> 2025-08-26T10:34:13Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Zhibo Xu, Jianhao Zhu, Jingwen Xu, Changze Lv, Zisu Huang, Xiaohua Wang, Muling Wu, Qi Qian, Xiaoqing Zheng, Xuanjing Huang</p>
+    <p><b>Summary:</b> The primary goal of traditional federated learning is to protect data privacy
+by enabling distributed edge devices to collaboratively train a shared global model while keeping raw data decentralized at local clients.
+The rise of large language models (LLMs) has introduced new challenges in distributed systems, as their substantial computational requirements and the need for specialized expertise raise critical concerns about protecting intellectual property (IP).
-    <p><b>Summary:</b> Experimental results across various models and tasks demonstrate that our
-approach not only maintains strong model performance in federated learning settings but also achieves enhanced protection of model parameters compared to baseline methods.</p>
+This highlights the need for a federated learning approach that can safeguard both sensitive data and proprietary models.
+To tackle this challenge, we propose FedQSN, a federated learning approach that leverages random masking to obscure a subnetwork of model parameters and applies quantization to the remaining parameters.
+Consequently, the server transmits only a privacy-preserving proxy of the global model to clients during each communication round, thus enhancing the model's confidentiality.
+Experimental results across various models and tasks demonstrate that our approach not only maintains strong model performance in federated learning settings but also achieves enhanced protection of model parameters compared to baseline methods.</p>
   </details>
 </div>